How to Pick a Garage Door Colour

 To test the first safety system, place a 2X4 on the garage floor where the door meets the floor.
 Close the door.
 It should stop and reverse when it hits the 2X4.
 To test the second system, use a stick to push an empty cardboard box into the path of the door as it closes, while you remain well away from the door’s path.
 The door should stop and reverse as the cardboard box moves between the two photo eyes on either side of the door opening.

-To learn more about keeping your garage door and opener it tip-top working condition, contact us here at Whitby Garage Doors.
+To learn more about keeping your garage door and opener it tip-top working condition, call Whitby Garage Doors at 905-665-8668.

 3 Questions About Garage Doors that We Hear a Lot